jasonliu0704/js-structure-parser/README.md

 ## Description:

-This is a javascript api testing framework that will allow you to write coding in a code editor , take an input json file (I set a json file on local but I intend my program can be able to get json file from a remote api endpoint by changing the getJSON paremeter) to setup a few rules you want your codes to have and finally judge whether your code follows the rules.
+This is a javascript api testing framework that allows you to write code in a code editor , take an input json file (I set a json file on local but I intend my program can be able to get json file from a remote api endpoint by changing the getJSON paremeter) to setup a few rules you want your codes to have and finally judge whether your code follows the rules.